 A well-planned vegetarian diet is a healthy way to meet your nutritional needs.
 Find out what you need to know about a plant-based diet.By Mayo Clinic Staff

-Vegetarian diets are popular.
-Reasons for following a vegetarian diet are varied but include health benefits, such as reducing your risk of heart disease, diabetes and some cancers.
+Vegetarian diets continue to increase in popularity.
+Reasons for following a vegetarian diet vary but include health benefits.
+Following a vegetarian diet may reduce the risk of heart disease, diabetes and some cancers.

 Types of vegetarian diets